 3. Specifically for: Keep a box, drawer, or single closet for things you want to hold onto.
-That’s it, just the one and no more, what ever you can fit in here you’re allowed to keep.
+That’s it, just the one and no more, whatever you can fit in here you’re allowed to keep.
 If it gets full it’s time to go through it and evaluate what needs to stay and what needs to go.

 4. Half-hearted people: It’s hard to let go of personal relationships, with lovers, friends, or family members.
-Emotions can really cloud your judgement and make it difficult to make decisions that are almost clear as day.
+Emotions can really cloud your judgment and make it difficult to make decisions that are almost as clear as day.
 If people in your life are energy zappers it’s time to set them free.

 5. You’re smarter than you think: Human intuition is a powerful thing, take it seriously.
 If you feel it in your gut take the time to listen.
 How important will this thing, person, place, whatever be to you in an hour, 3 months from now, a year from now, five years from now, forever from now :)?

-It’s important to hold on to certain memories, feelings, people, and things but it’s just as important to remember that you’ll be creating new memories, feelings, meeting new people, and experience new things almost daily – new will replace the old and as a constantly evolving person there’s only room for so much.
+It’s important to hold on to certain memories, feelings, people, and things but it’s just as important to remember that you’ll be creating new memories, and feelings, meeting new people, and experiencing new things almost daily – new will replace the old and as a constantly evolving person there’s only room for so much.

-Let yourself experience growth by making room for it, perform a little personal inventory, what are you holding onto that is keeping you from becoming the person you’ve always wanted to be?
+Let yourself experience growth by making room for it, and perform a little personal inventory, what are you holding onto that is keeping you from becoming the person you’ve always wanted to be?

 PS: Learning to let go may take a while.
 But it’s worth the investment.